brainlife/docs/docs/tutorial/fmri-preprocessing-tutorial.md

 Useful information about the fmriPrep anatomical preprocessing can be found in the original Nature paper:
   - https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6319393/#S13title

 There are two versions of the [brainlife.io](https://brainlife.io) app to fmriPrep.
-One generates outputs mapped to the surfaces, and the other generates outputs mapped to the volumes:
+One generates outputs mapped to the volumes, and the other generates outputs mapped to the surfaces:

 | ![fmriprep-volume](/docs/img/app-fmriprep-volume-header.png) |
 |------------------------------------|